 To enrich management activities emphasizing energy and the environment, we are striving to cultivate individuals with legal qualifications required under laws and regulations related to energy and the environment.
-The number of employees with qualifications in fiscal 2017 is shown in tables 10 and 11.
-In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 80 employees acquired qualifications in fiscal 2017.
+In addition, as an internal qualification, we offer training for internal ISO 14001 environmental management and environmental auditors, through which approximately 120 employees acquired qualifications in fiscal 2018.

 |Pollution control managers||Air||94|